This preface contains:

 The benefit of this feature is that administrators no longer have to periodically rotate the passwords for these Oracle Database-provided schemas.
 This feature also reduces the security risk of attackers using default passwords to hack into these accounts.

-As part of this change, the documentation for privilege analysis has moved from Oracle Database Vault Administrator’s Guide to Oracle Database Security Guide.
+The documentation for privilege analysis has moved from Oracle Database Vault Administrator’s Guide to Oracle Database Security Guide.

 Ability to Grant or Revoke Administrative Privileges to and from Schema-Only Accounts